AMBITION | COMMUNITY | TRUST | INTEGRITY

 Late in 2018 a group of residents and other volunteers gathered together with the encouragement of Lincoln City Council and East Midlands Community-Led Housing to discuss the formation and registration of a Community Land Trust for the Sincil Bank area, with the intention of buying empty properties, regenerating them and providing good quality affordable housing for local people.
 They formed a steering group to register with the Financial Services Authority under the Co-operative and Community Benefit Societies Act 2014 and apply for Homes England grant funding so that they could purchase empty homes and carry out the work of turning them into good quality housing and renting them out at affordable rents to local families.

-Sincil Community Land Trust successfully registered in March 2019 and has applied for a Homes England funding grant.
+Sincil Community Land Trust successfully registered in March 2019.

 Anyone who wishes to apply for membership can download the application form here and on payment of £1 can become a voting member for the CLT.
 They can stand for board membership if they wish.
 A General Meeting of the Trust is held every year in September and details will be posted on this site.